Your Guide to Customer Lifetime Value (CLTV) in Ecommerce

 2. It’s an easier way to incentivize repeat customers

 Not only is driving CLTV a quicker way to increase revenue, but it’s also the easiest way to do it.
 Although ecommerce marketing may be a complex task, technology is making it exponentially more manageable and effective.
-If you’re using a B2C CRM, you can see easily see how CLTV affects the bigger picture of your overall marketing efforts.
+If you’re using an Activated Customer Data Platform, you can see easily see how CLTV affects the bigger picture of your overall marketing efforts.

 In ecommerce, the probability of selling to an existing customer is around 60-70%.
 Yet the probability of selling to a new shopper ranges from 5-20%.
 In addition, returning customers spend an average of 67% more than first-time customers.
 Knowing to focus on repeat customers—as well as getting one-time customers to make another purchase—clears the way for centering your marketing strategy on these segments in order to drive CLTV.